Forecasting Cash Flow in a Financial Model

 By the end of this article, you will be able to:

-- Understand the importance of incorporating error checks in forecasting cash flow
+- Understand the importance of incorporating error checks into forecasting cash flow

 - Derive a forecast cash flow statement based on a forecast income statement or balance sheet